Jelly Roll Morton: Career

 At the age of fourteen, Morton began as a piano player in a brothel.
 He often sang smutty lyrics and used the nickname "Jelly Roll", which was African-American slang for female genitalia.
 While working there, he was living with his churchgoing great-grandmother.
 He convinced her that he worked as a night watchman in a barrel factory.
-After Morton's grandmother found out he was playing jazz in a brothel, she disowned him for disgracing the Lamothe name.
-"When my grandmother found out that I was playing jazz in one of the sporting houses in the District, she told me that I had disgraced the family and forbade me to live at the house...She told me that devil music would surely bring about my downfall...."
+After Morton's grandmother found out he was playing music in a brothel, she disowned him.
+"When my grandmother found out that I was playing jazz in one of the sporting houses in the District, she told me that I had disgraced the family and forbade me to live at the house.
+She told me that devil music would surely bring about my downfall..."
 The cornetist Rex Stewart recalled that Morton had chosen "the nom de plume 'Morton' to protect his family from disgrace if he was identified as a whorehouse 'professor'."

 Around 1904, Morton started touring in the US South, working in minstrel shows such as Will Benbow's Chocolate Drops, gambling, and composing.
 His songs "Jelly Roll Blues", "New Orleans Blues", "Frog-I-More Rag", "Animule Dance", and "King Porter Stomp" were composed during this period.
 Stride pianists James P. Johnson and Willie "The Lion" Smith saw him perform in Chicago in 1910 and New York City in 1911.